gconfs-conferences/csharp-2016/slides.md

 > - What is a class constructor?
 > - Instanciate a new object
-> - Pass parameters along with it
+> - Initialize your fields
 > - You can have several constructors per class
 > - Default constructor given if not specified